 Godfrey Ojo is the Head, Internal Control of Dangote Sugar Refinery Plc.
 Godfrey has over 16 years' work experience in the Banking, Consultancy, Utilities, and Power sector.
-Prior to his appointment as Head, Internal Control in September to his appointment as Head, Internal Control in September 2021, he was the Head Internal Audit and Control at Transcorp Power Limited, he was the Fraud Risk Manager at Port Harcourt Electricity Distribution Plc in Rivers State.
+Prior to his appointment as Head, Internal Control in September 2021, he was the Head Internal Audit and Control at Transcorp Power Limited, he was the Fraud Risk Manager at Port Harcourt Electricity Distribution Plc in Rivers State.
 Godfrey has also held various positions in Access Bank and First Bank of Nigeria Plc.
-He holds a Master of Science Degree in Financial Engineering from WorldQuant University, New Orleans, Louisiana USA; a BSc in Accounting from Bayero University, Kano Nigeria, and has attended various training programmes in Governance, Risk and Control (GRC) in Nigeria.
-He is an Associate of the Institute of Chartered Accountants of Nigerian (ICAN), the Chartered of Chartered Accountants of Nigerian (ICAN), the Chartered Institute of Bankers of Nigeria (CIBN) and the Chartered Institute of Taxation of Nigeria (CITN).
+He holds a Master of Science Degree in Financial Engineering from WorldQuant University, New Orleans, Louisiana USA; a BSc in Accounting from Bayero University, Kano-Nigeria, and has attended various training programmes in Governance, Risk and Control (G R C) in Nigeria.
+He is an Associate of the Institute of Chartered Accountants of Nigerian (ICAN), the Chartered Institute of Bankers of Nigeria (CIBN) and the Chartered Institute of Taxation of Nigeria (CITN).
 Godfrey is also a registered member of the Global Association of Risk Professionals (GARP), New Jersey USA.